 Why is Windows Device Manager Important?

 Troubleshoot Devices – Device Manager helps troubleshoot devices when they malfunction.
-In certain versions of Windows OS, when there is a problem with any of the devices, a yellow exclamation mark indicates that Windows has identified an error.
+In certain versions of Windows OS, when there is a problem with any of the devices or when question arises on how to enable device management in windows a yellow exclamation mark indicates that Windows has identified an error.
 If you are not sure how to resolve it, locate the error code and follow the recommended resolutions for that error code.
 For example –

 Code 29 – The device is disabled

 This device is disabled because the firmware of the device did not give it the required resources.
 (Code 29)

 Enable the device in the BIOS of the device.
 For information about how to make this change, see the hardware documentation or contact your computer’s manufacturer.

 Update Drivers – Device drivers are essential software that helps hardware components work smoothly on your system.
 A computer with a hardware issue probably has a driver-related problem.
 Regular driver updates fix security and compatibility issues, mend broken code, and even add features to hardware.